OutsiderLost/Tplink-dec-enc-backup/README.txt

 There is no PLUS version of 'firm-enc' because 'firmware sh' does not support complicated recompression procedures.
 (So this must be just may done under 'linux-mips or other linux'!)

+Other linux conversion with scripts: create a 'root' folder, insert scripts and necessary files (backup.decrypted or ori backup, certificate files)
 -------------------------------------------------

 # Other fast transcript commands for help working: